web-platform-dx/web-features/feature-group-definitions/README.md

 _The web platform … exposes to web developers_ means that a feature must be open to inspection or manipulation by web developers via the web documents and applications that they make.

 For example, the ability to request permission to stream video from a webcam might be a feature (i.e., to call the `getUserMedia()` method), but the particular format, placement, or wording of the prompt to the user to grant that permission is not.

+### Limitations of this definition

+This definition has many limitations.
+To name just a few:

+- The definition was written to be descriptive of web features, as opposed to prescriptive.
+  The definition intends to capture things that have the look of a web feature, not describe all of the formal requirements or expectations of a web feature.

+- The definition was written with a narrow application in mind: to characterize web platform features as they relate to the experience of web developers.
+  Other definitions might be more useful to specification authors or implementers or technical writers.

+- The definition was written with the understanding that it is necessarily incomplete.
+  The web, understood broadly, involves many technologies, technologists, and users.
+  A one-sentence definition cannot capture everything.
+  Even focusing on web developers as a group requires approximating a great many individual perspectives.

+In other words, don't treat this as the one true definition of a web platform feature because it isn't.